Autistic rights movement: 2000s–2010s: The rise of self-advocacy

 Aspies For Freedom (AFF) was founded in 2004.
 They established June 18 as Autistic Pride Day starting in 2005.
 AFF member Joe Mele initiated a protest against the National Alliance for Autism Research in 2004.
-AFF also initiated protests against Cure Autism Now and the Judge Rotenberg Center.

-In 2004, Canadian autism researcher Michelle Dawson challenged applied behavior analysis (ABA), a common behavioral intervention for people with autism, on ethical grounds.
+In 2004, Canadian autism researcher Michelle Dawson challenged applied behavior analysis (ABA), a common behavioral intervention for autistic people, on ethical grounds.
 She testified in Auton v.
 British Columbia against the lack of required government funding for ABA.
 That same year, The New York Times covered the autistic rights perspective by publishing journalist Amy Harmon's article, "How About Not Curing Us, Some Autistics Are Pleading".

 In 2006, The Autism Acceptance Project (TAAP) was founded by Estée Klar, the mother of an autistic child, with help from an autistic advisory and board.
 The project is affiliated with the Autistic Self Advocacy Network (ASAN) and other activist groups in North America.
+The project was dedicated to promoting acceptance and accommodations for autistic people in society and was primarily supported by autistic people.
+The website for TAAP disappeared a decade later, but the idea of promoting acceptance has now been adopted with other campaigns such as Autism Acceptance Month.

 From 2005 to 2007, TAAP organized arts-based events.
 TAAP also sponsored the Joy of Autism: Redefining Ability and Quality of Life events and lectures in Toronto, featuring dozens of autistic artists and speakers such as Jim Sinclair, Michelle Dawson, Phil Schwartz, Morton Ann Gernsbacher, and Larry Bissonnette.

 In 2007, an ASAN initiative helped halt the New York Child Study Campaign.
 The advertising campaign launched in 2007 depicted conditions like autism and ADHD as kidnappers holding children for ransom.
 The campaign was canceled two weeks after its launch when the center's director had received an estimated 3000 e-mails and phone calls, most of them "expressing anger and hurt".
 ASAN halted another advertising campaign in 2008 where PETA had implied a link between autism and casein in milk.
 Phone calls, letters, and petitions organized by ASAN contributed to the removal of the advertisements.

-The internet has provided a space for members of the autism movement to organize and communicate independently without relying on non-autistic people, such as family members, healthcare workers, or events hosted by non-autistic individuals, especially considering the geographical distance and communication and speech patterns of autistic individuals.